-- An offense is committed repeatedly against a dependent person.
+- An offense is committed repeatedly, in particular against a dependent person.

-The above damages do not include things like adultery, giving away medical information, or walking out of a restaurant without paying the bill.
+The above damages do not include things like adultery or walking out of a restaurant without paying the bill.
 These things are not regulated by this essay.
-Instead, they are regdlated by agreements between the people (husband and wife; doctor and patient; or landlord and customer).
+Instead, they are regulated by agreements between the people (husband and wife; landlord and customer).
 This essay lets them agree on whatever they think is reasonable and then ensures that this agreement is respected (see contract and breach of contract).

 # Indirect DamagesIndirect damages are cases where the responsibility shifts from the person who caused the damage to somebody else.
 These are

 - If someone provides emergency assistance, he is not liable for the damages he causes while doing so.

 - Bad surprise

 - If someone does something normal and reasonable, he is not liable for damages that he could not foresee.

 - If two people are jointly responsible for a damage, they share the liability.

 - Lying is a declaration damage, but it can also free the victim from liability.

 # Sharing ContentOne of the more complex domains of ethics and law is the sharing of content (e.g., a picture on social media).
 This essay protects three entities in this context: the creator of the content, the depicted person, and the receiver (as shown in the picture).